 What is Project ASSIST?

-Project ASSIST is Nevada's central resource directory for anyone seeking information about organizations, programs or agencies that may provide services and supports for children and young adults up to 21 years with disabilities, and their families.
+Project ASSIST is Nevada's early intervention Central Resource Directory for anyone seeking information about resources such as organizations, programs or agencies that may provide services and supports for children with developmental delays or disabilities and their families.
+Project ASSIST helps to inform and educate families as well as the general public to improve outcomes for Nevada families and their communities.

 Information can be made available on: